UCSF-CBI/c4/docs/software/core-software.md

 </dl>

 <br>

-_Note:_ These core tools will be updated without notice as the operating system is updated on a regular basis via the CentOS package mangager [yum](https://en.wikipedia.org/wiki/Yum_(.rpm)).
-Many of the tools originate from the (stable) CentOS 7 [Extras] and [EPEL] repositories.
-To see what software and system libraries that are installed, run `yum list installed`.
+_Note:_ These core tools will be updated without notice as the operating system is updated on a regular basis.
+Many of the tools originate from the (stable) Rocky 8 repositories.
+To see what software and system libraries that are installed, run `dnf --cacheonly list`.
 Please note that, compared to compute nodes, the development nodes have additional software installed (typically named `-devel`) needed to build and compile from source.

 <style>